dan-bart/Can-Reddit-predict-stock-volume/README.md

 The purpose of this project is to prove the authors ability to collaboratively produce a complex project with proper structure and clean code.
 We show our ability to scrape data and efficiently use object oriented programming.
 Reaching a definite conclusion for our project topic would require advanced use of NLP (contextual analysis).

+We also learned the basics of AWS by deploying the daily scraper on cloud using serverless.
+The script runs every day and saves the results in AWS s3 bucket.

 ## Project structure